The tuition, room, and board charge for the 2016-17 school year is $59,500, plus $2,015 for mandatory fees.

-- Our Center for International Education provides a range of services for international students and their families.
+- Our Global Engagement Office provides a range of services for international students and their families.
 Among these services is our support for families who need student visas (I-20) in order to study in the United States.
 To offset the cost of providing these services, we have instituted a fee for families whose student is here on an I-20 student visa (included in the mandatory fees listed above).

 A reservation deposit is payable upon enrollment.
 NMH requires a $3,000 deposit for boarding students, $2,000 deposit for day students, or $5,000 deposit for those requiring an I-20 form.
 This deposit is credited to the first payment of tuition and is nonrefundable.